zip321/crashdump/crashdump.md

 ## Interpreting Output

-The Whitley decoder/analyzer/summarizer tools is provide in Whitley CScripts.
+The decoder/analyzer/summarizer tool is provided in the CScripts.
 See CScripts python Script:

-- \cscripts\icelakex\toolext\cd_summarizer.py
+- \cscripts\cpu name\toolext\cd_summarizer.py

 ## Security/Privacy